Babies are bundles of adoration shades of cuteness! But do you know if there is a difference in what they should be called?

-The term babies’ is synonymous with the different ways people refer to really little kids.
+The term babies’ is synonymous with how people refer to little kids.
 We can say that a child from birth to age 4 is a baby.

 This is a widely acceptable term or slang.
 Have you explored the proper names to call your little ones?

-Some words names include babies, newborns, infants while for older kids, toddlers, kiddies, and so on.
+Some word names include babies, newborns, and infants, while for older kids, toddlers, kiddies, and so on.

-Our focus today is to explain and bring understanding to each of these terms, age range, general overview of their growth and development and what to expect.
+Our focus today is to explain and help you understand each of these terms, the age range, a general overview of their growth and development, and what to expect.

 Newborn